On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: Introduction

-Let us mention that the formulation of the problem in terms of the effective field equations~\eq{nlEE2} with smeared delta sources is standard in several other approaches to quantum gravity such as noncommutative geometry, generalized uncertainty principle models, and string theory (see, e.g,~\cite{Cadoni:2022chn,Cadoni:2023nrm,Akil:2022coa,Nicolini:2005vd,dirty,Mureika:2010je,Gaete:2010sp,Nicolini:2012eu,Isi:2013cxa,Tseytlin:1995uq,Nicolini:2019irw,Knipfer:2019pgi}).
-Therefore, the detailed study of the solutions of Einstein's equation~\eq{nlEE2} with the effective source~\eq{effsource} is of utmost importance not only to higher-derivative gravities but also for alternative models of quantum gravity.

-In the present work, we study static spherically symmetric solutions for the system of equations~\eq{nlEE2}, with the general line element \beq \rd s^2 = - A(r) e^{B(r)} \rd t^2 + \frac{\rd r^2}{A(r)} + r^2 \rd \Omega^2 , \eeq where $A(r)$ and $B(r)$ are two functions to be determined.
+In the present work, we study static spherically symmetric solutions to the system of equations~\eq{nlEE2}, with the general line element \beq \rd s^2 = - A(r) e^{B(r)} \rd t^2 + \frac{\rd r^2}{A(r)} + r^2 \rd \Omega^2 , \eeq where $A(r)$ and $B(r)$ are two functions to be determined.
 Differently from previous works~\cite{Modesto:2010uh,Bambi:2016wmo}, here we are interested in solutions with a nontrivial shift function, $B(r) \neq 0$.
-This comes from the observation that the identity $\ph(r) = - r \ph'(r)$ (which is valid in Einstein gravity) for the Newtonian potential does not hold in any higher-derivative model, thus to reproduce the weak-field behavior \eq{metric-New} we need a metric with $g_{tt} \neq - g^{rr}$.
+The motivation comes from the observation that the identity $\ph(r) = - r \ph'(r)$ (which is valid in Einstein gravity) for the Newtonian potential does not hold in general for higher-derivative models, thus to reproduce the weak-field behavior \eq{metric-New} we need a metric with $g_{tt} \neq - g^{rr}$.\footnote{See~\cite{Daas:2024pxs,Giacchini:2024exc,Bueno:2017sui} for further evidences that solutions in higher-derivative gravity models might require a nontrivial shift function.}